FCH808/RepData_PeerAssessment1/PA1_template.md

 # 2.)
 Reports the 5-minute interval, on average across all the days in the dataset, which contains the maximum number of steps

 # 5 interval column data is from 0-60, then 100-160, etc.
-# Converts 5 minute interval data to time format (60 minutes in an hour)
+# Converts 5 minute interval data to POSIXct format (60 minutes in an hour)

 active$Interval <- as.POSIXct(strptime(sprintf("%04d", active$interval), "%H%M"))

 make.max.interval.ggplot<- function(active.dataframe){